cwendorf/EASI/README.md

 - A full manual describing all functions, including required and optional parameters
 - Vingettes for tutorial data that show the diversity of options
-- Vignettes for reanalyses of published textbook data
+- Reanalyses of published textbook examples highlighting the estimation approach

 ### Citation